sinetris/sinetris-blog/README.md

 ## Notes

-Do not edit the files in `priv/static/css` or your changes will be lost.
+Do not edit the files in `priv/static/css/styles.css` or your changes will be lost.

 You should instead modify the files in `sass/`

-To generate the new css files you have to:
+To generate the css files you have to:

+1. Install `bundler` with `gem install bundler`
-1. Install Compass with `bundle install`
+2. Install Compass with `bundle install`
-2. Compile the CSS with `bundle exec compass compile`
+3. Compile the CSS with `bundle exec compass compile`

 ## Tests